scottburch/river-js/README.md

 River is a modular Javascript framework to assist in creating decoupled/reusable code.
 It is not a MVC framework as much as it is a code organizing and coordinating framework using the Facade/Mediator pattern.

+## Installing

+The best way to get a look into how river works is to install [river-demo](https://github.com/scottburch/river-demo)

 ## Modules